tonyduan/ge-vae/READMATH.md

 MOSES uses the ZINC database, which has been criticized for being a bit biased.
 It evaluates task (2) only.
 They found that the SMILES LSTM from [Gómez-Bombarelli et. al. 2018] is highly performant.

+#### Paths Forward

+Our idea moving forward is to decompose a graph into its structure (adjacency matrix) and its node labels.
+We represent structure with the Laplacian embedding on each node, so that the embeddings on the nodes can be treated as a set (but without further permutation invariance within each embedding).
+Then we have a two-step process:
+1. Use set-invariant NVP to flow from Laplacian embeddings into Gaussian random vectors.
+2. Use a separate decoder to predict pairwise edge probabilities from Laplacian embeddings.

+One goal of our work is to scale up to generate large graphs after training on small graphs.

+Another possible idea to enforce permutation invariance is to permute each adjacency matrix (by degree of nodes, then left-ordering [Bloem-Reddy and Teh, 2019]) prior to training.
+Then the generation process can follow a sequential decoding procedure, enforcing for example the degree of each subsequent node is .

 ---

 # Normalizing Flows for Graphs Proposal [OUTDATED PLEASE IGNORE]